rigo0523/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach doesn't return anything, it returns undefined unless we push our iteration of it to a new array.
+MAP() iterates over an array / object and it returns a new array.
+I might need a better explanation on this.
+Still not sure what the point of using forEach is when .map() works better including the chaining of reduce(), sort() and filter() to it.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is a piece of code that is called by name, all data passed inside a function can only be executed by invoking the function while as a method is a function within an oject that can only be called via the object method.
 3. What is closure?
+a closure is function inside another funtion

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. this represents the object itself.
+1 default binding 2 inplicit binding, explicit binding and new binding.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it is used in extended classes, it's used to access call function on an objects parent
 ## Project Set up

 Follow these steps to set up and work on your project: